dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 :::image type="content" source="media/layout/vertical-list-spacing.png" alt-text="Screenshot of CollectionView with item spacing.":::

-When a `CollectionView` sets its `ItemsLayout` property to a `GridItemsLayout` object, the `GridItemsLayout.VerticalItemSpacing` and `GridItemsLayout.HorizontalItemSpacing` properties can be set to `double` values that represent the empty space vertically and horizontally between items:
+When a <xref:Microsoft.Maui.Controls.CollectionView> sets its `ItemsLayout` property to a `GridItemsLayout` object, the `GridItemsLayout.VerticalItemSpacing` and `GridItemsLayout.HorizontalItemSpacing` properties can be set to `double` values that represent the empty space vertically and horizontally between items:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}">